 Phase 3: Outdoor Recreation Courts

-Phase two is also funded by the Small Communities Development Grant through the Department of Conservation and Natural Resources totaling $60,000 (including a $20,000 match).
+Phase three is also funded by the Small Communities Development Grant through the Department of Conservation and Natural Resources totaling $60,000 (including a $20,000 match).
 This specific phase of the project includes installation of a volleyball court, 2 horse shoe pits, and a bocce alley.
 Additionally, this phase will connect ADA accessible walkways from the play areas to the new sports courts.
 We will add native greenery and shade trees for aesthetics as well as a natural play area for children, and high-efficiency solar lighting.
 Finally, we will link the south end of Ginder Park with the larger, more spacious area by replacing an existing footbridge with an ADA accessible overpass.
+Our generous contributors include Carbon Engineering, Miller Contracting and Remodeling, Stoney Lonesome Excavating and Paving, the Summit Hill Shade Tree Commission and the Summit Hill Diligence Fire Company No. 1.

-Future phases of the project may include renovations to the pavilion and garage, improvements to the baseball diamonds and track, and the installation of a skate park.
+Future phases of the project may include improvements to the baseball diamonds and track, and the installation of a skate park and outdoor exercise equipment.